fedorzima/skype-export-parser/README.md

 - `index.html` — Main HTML file for the web interface

 ## How to Use

+> **Export your Skype data:** You can export your Skype chat history and media from the official Skype export page: [https://secure.skype.com/en/data-export](https://secure.skype.com/en/data-export)

 1. **Export your Skype data** from Skype (usually via Microsoft privacy dashboard)
 2. Place `messages.json` (and optionally `endpoints.json`, `media/`) in the project folder
 3. Start a local server in the project directory: